genai-works-org/getting-started-genai-agentos/README.md

 ```bash
 cp .env-example .env
 ```
+This command will create the .env file which is **mandatory** for running AgentOS.
+Initially, the .env file contains **commented variables**.
-This command creates the `.env` file required to run AgentOS.
-You do not need to uncomment any variables to get started, but you can customize them as needed.
+You do **not** need to uncomment any variables to run the platform or register your agents.
+However, if you want to use your own configuration, you can uncomment and update the values as needed.

 ## 3. 🐋 Run the Platform Locally
 Make sure Docker is running and start the containers: